Sale Icon

 If there is a fire, ions in the smoke will attach themselves to the ions in the sensor and trigger the alarm.

-These types of sensor are usually quick to respond before the smoke gets too thick, which make them great for use in the bedroom or living room, where they can safely ignore the dust and cigarette smoke.
+These types of sensor are usually quick to respond before the smoke gets too thick, which makes them great for use in the bedroom or living room, where they can safely ignore the dust and cigarette smoke.

 Note: if there is a risk of fire due to cigarettes, an optical sensor might be best.